 —Dr. Ellen Bialystok, Chair in Lifespan Cognitive Development, York University

-—Bill Rivers, Joint National Committee on Languages – National Council for Language & International Studies
+—William Rivers, Joint National Committee on Languages, National Council for Language & International Studies

 —Marcelo Suárez-Orozco, Dean of Education, UCLA